Pearl Harbor shooting unfolded in 23 seconds in packed area

 Jamie Hiranaka, president of the union representing the three workers, said they were all inspectors who checked welding and other work.

-The union, the International Federation of Professional and Technical Engineers Local 121 Hawaii, said it’s trying to help employees get through the shooting.
+The union, the International Federation of Professional and Technical Engineers Local 121 Hawaii, said it’s trying to help employees get through the shooting that produced “fear, terror, sadness and grief.”

 Mass shootings and gun violence are rare in Hawaii.
 The state had the lowest gun death rate among U.S. states in 2017, according to the Giffords Law Center to Prevent Gun Violence.
 The islands have strict firearms laws, including a ban on assault weapons and large-capacity ammunition magazines.

-Note: This story has been corrected to show a victim’s mother is spelled Aida, not Ida.